michha/bash-on-windows/README.md

 **BEWARE !
-As of now the Windows 10 Bash shell is just available for testers of the Windows Insider Preview program**
+As of now Bash On Ubunto on Windows is only available for participants of the Windows Insider Preview program**

 # Sources
 * [MSDN - Bash on Ubuntu on Windows](https://msdn.microsoft.com/commandline/wsl/about)